Striking: on the other side of the globe they are with exactly the same question marks as here. How does it exist?

 The confused communication, the inconsistent data handling and the secret health information from the government with many demonstrable inaccuracies worries citizens.
 The lack of underlying data easily leads to wrong hypotheses.

-The 'average' as a false reference
+The 'average' as an incorrect reference

 Given the population structure, it is not surprising that the mortality rate is slightly higher every year.
 You can clearly see the rising trend in these blue bars.
 An upward trend automatically means that the last year is higher than the average of the previous years.
 2020 was remarkably low, probably partly due to the lack of superspread events as a by-product of lockdowns and other measures.